-At the altar, family members receive the coffin as they place a bible or a cross over the coffin.
+At the altar, members of the family will receive the casket while simultaneously placing a bible or a cross on top of it.

-Mass cards, photos of the deceased and flowers are often set at a nearby table by the casket.
+Flowers, funeral service cards, and photographs of the deceased are typically placed on a nearby table by the casket.

 Reading During a Catholic Funeral